 Morphir is a multi-language system built on a data format that captures an application’s domain model and business logic in a technology agnostic manner.
-Having all the business knowledge available as data allows you to process it programatically in various ways:
+Having all the business knowledge available as data allows you to process it programmatically in various ways:

 While the core idea behind Morphir is very simple it’s still challenging to describe it because it doesn’t fit into any well-known categories.
 To help you understand what it is and how you can use it to solve real-world problems we came up with a list of questions and short answers:

 Morphir is a multi-language system, so it gives you flexibility in what language or tool you use to define your domain model and business logic (we refer to them as frontends).
 As a community we are continuously building new language frontends and if the one you are looking for is not available we provide tools for you to build it yourself.